United Kingdom - Passport & Nationality - British Citizenship by Descent

 - Ordering our FREE Status Trace

-You will receive a series of emails, setting out clearly the solutions that you appear to qualify for, as well as Philip’s response to your British Passport Review.
+You will receive a series of emails, setting out clearly the solutions that you appear to qualify for, as well as Philip’s response to your Status Trace.
 Once you have completed these two steps, we will contact you by phone or email to discuss your nationality situation and talk through what should happen next.
 This may involve advising you to instruct our team of British Citizenship specialists to look into your case further to provide a definitive answer (Step 4).

 We set out below the criteria and requirements to qualify for British Citizenship by Descent and to hold a British Passport by Descent - that is, qualifying through a British parent.

 British Citizens (i.e. those who hold full British Citizenship and the right to carry a British Passport) can be divided into two categories:

 - British by Descent